What is the Grant process for Porchfest funding recipients?

 Is Porchfest really free?

 Yes – thanks to your donations, the generosity of our sponsors, and dedicated volunteers, we are able to present this event at no cost to our guests.
-To help keep this event free, please consider donating, sponsoring, helping or purchasing items at the festival.

-Also, you can choose to tip the performers to show your appreciation of their generosity.
+Our musicians donate their time for this event, you can choose to tip the performers to show your appreciation of their generosity.

 Besides the music, what else is there?